Manchester Arndale

-Manchester Arndale (one of a number of shopping centres in the UK by the same developers, also known simply as the Arndale Centre or the Arndale) is a large shopping centre in Manchester, England.
+Manchester Arndale is a large shopping centre in Manchester, England.
 It was constructed in phases between 1972 and 1979, at a cost of £100 million.
 Manchester Arndale is the largest of the chain of Arndale Centres built across the UK in the 1960s and 1970s.
 It was redeveloped after the 1996 Manchester bombing.

 The centre has a retail floorspace of just under 1400000 ft2 (not including Selfridges and Marks and Spencer department stores to which it is connected via a link bridge), making it Europe's third largest city-centre shopping mall.
 It is one of the largest shopping centres in the UK, with 41 million visitors annually, ahead of the Trafford Centre, which attracts 35 million.

 History

 The Manchester Arndale was built between 1971 and 1979 on Market Street in Manchester city centre by developers Town & City Properties, the successors to the Arndale Property Trust, with financial backing from the Prudential Assurance Company and Manchester Corporation.
 The first phase opened in 1975.
 It was the largest Arndale Centre in the United Kingdom.